Village at Breckenridge Homeowners spend $22 million

 Village-Remodel.png

-The Village at Breckenridge is in the dead center of town.
-No it's not a cemetery.
-It's one of the most convenient places to stay in town -- winter or summer.
+Everyone knows the Village is one of the most convenient places to stay in town -- winter or summer.
 Buses stop right in front, Main Street is just a 1/2 block away, ski lifts, runs and trails on Peak 9 are just out the back.
-But the multi-story post-modern Village has been looking a little old-fashioned lately with all the new building going on at the base of the other peaks -- Peaks 7 & 8.

 The whole project is expected to cost about $22 million, which is about $75/sq. ft.
 The renovation has prompted some deals to show up on the market offered by homeowners that don't want to endure this process, but the long-term benefits will be improved rental revenue and higher property values.